Thirst Trap

 The Day City Hall Became a Same-Sex Marriage Cathedral

-In 2012, scores of couples descended on the municipal building after the legalization of same-sex marriage in Washington state.
+Ten years ago, scores of couples descended on the municipal building after the legalization of same-sex marriage in Washington state.
+Pictures of the newlyweds went around the world.
+But their nuptial journeys didn’t end there.

 12/05/2022 By Benjamin Cassidy